microsoftgraph/microsoft-graph-docs-contrib/concepts/resolve-auth-errors.md

 * Lack of [consent](https://docs.microsoft.com/azure/active-directory/develop/active-directory-devhowto-multi-tenant-overview#understanding-user-and-admin-consent)
 * Lack of [permissions](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent)

-## Recommended steps
+## Steps to resolve common authorization errors

-To resolve common authorization errors, try the steps provided below that most closely matches the error you are receiving.
-More than one may apply.
-You can also check the answers already available in Stack Overflow for [401 errors](https://stackoverflow.com/search?q=%5Bmicrosoft-graph%5D+401+isanswered%3Ayes+views%3A50) and [403 errors](https://stackoverflow.com/search?q=%5Bmicrosoft-graph%5D+403+isanswered%3Ayes+views%3A50).
+To resolve common authorization errors, try the steps described for the error that most closely match the error you're getting.
+More than one might apply.
+You can also check the answers already available on Stack Overflow for [401 errors](https://stackoverflow.com/search?q=%5Bmicrosoft-graph%5D+401+isanswered%3Ayes+views%3A50) and [403 errors](https://stackoverflow.com/search?q=%5Bmicrosoft-graph%5D+403+isanswered%3Ayes+views%3A50).
 If you can't find a solution to your problem, [ask a new question on Stack Overflow](https://stackoverflow.com/questions/ask) and tag with *microsoft-graph*.

 **401 Unauthorized error: Is your token valid?** <br>